Why Diversity is Important

 There is a relatively small community of about 9 international students at Antioch University - New England representing -1 countries.
 For all the details, go to the Antioch University - New England International Student Page.

 What is the Age of Everyone at This School?

 Would you prefer a school where the student body represents a mix of different ages and generations, or would you rather have a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The typical student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Antioch University - New England, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Antioch University - New England, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Antioch University - New England #1,701 in the nation for student age diversity.